 | Liquidity | Low | High | Moderate | Moderate |

 - Gibraltar wins on tax efficiency.
-Zero CGT and no inheritance tax make the total cost of ownership significantly lower over a 10+ year hold.
+Zero CGT and no inheritance tax mean the total cost of ownership over a 10-plus year hold is significantly lower than in the UK, Spain or Portugal.

-- London offers higher liquidity but the entry cost is steep and the tax burden erodes returns.
-A London investor paying 28 percent CGT on sale gives back a substantial chunk of any appreciation.
+- London offers higher liquidity but steep entry costs and a heavy tax burden erode returns.
+A London investor paying 28 percent CGT on sale gives back a large portion of any capital gain.

-- Costa del Sol and Portugal offer higher gross yields but come with higher purchase taxes, CGT liabilities and in Spain's case the risk of oversupply in tourist-heavy areas.
+- The Costa del Sol offers competitive gross yields but higher purchase taxes, CGT liabilities and the risk of supply surges hitting resale values in tourist-heavy coastal areas.

 - Currency alignment matters.
 For UK-based investors, buying in Gibraltar means no foreign exchange risk.
-The pound is the local currency.
+Sterling is the local currency.

 Risks Every Investor Should Understand

 High entry prices.
 Gibraltar is not a cheap market.
-Entry-level apartments start around £300,000 and quality stock in good locations typically requires £400,000 to £600,000.
-This limits the pool of potential buyers, which affects liquidity.
+Entry-level apartments start around £300,000 and quality stock in well-located developments typically requires considerably more.
+This limits the buyer pool, which affects liquidity on exit.

 Illiquid market.
-With a small number of transactions each year (typically a few hundred across the entire territory), selling a property quickly is not guaranteed.
-If you need to exit fast, you may need to accept a discount.
+With a small number of annual transactions across the entire territory, selling quickly is not guaranteed.
+If you need to exit in a hurry, you may need to accept a discount.
 This is a buy-and-hold market, not a flip market.

 Small market size.
 The total property market is tiny compared to London or even a mid-sized Spanish city.
-This means individual developments or policy changes can have outsized effects on prices.
+Individual developments or policy changes can have outsized effects on prices in specific segments.

 Limited mortgage options.
-While mortgages are available in Gibraltar, the choice of lenders is narrower than in the UK.
-Terms and rates may be less competitive.
+Mortgages are available in Gibraltar, but the choice of lenders is narrower than in the UK.
+Active lenders include NatWest International, Gibraltar International Bank, Trusted Novus Bank and Jyske Bank Gibraltar.
+Terms and rates may differ from what UK borrowers are used to.
 See the mortgages in Gibraltar guide for current options.

 Best Property Types for Investment Returns